 Results and impact of the Intercultural Cities programme

-The ICC Programme is based on the concept that cultural diversity is an advantage rather than a burden for cities if it is managed in the right way.
+The ICC Programme is based on the concept that diversity is an advantage rather than a burden for cities if it is managed in a competent way.
 The Programme uses a bottom-up approach.
-It develops standards and guidance on the management of cultural diversity in co-operation with and based on the concrete experience of city administrations.
+It develops standards and guidance on the management of diversity in co-operation with and based on the concrete experience of city administrations.

 The results and impact of the ICC programme have been measured several times since its launch in 2008.
 The most relevant of these evaluation studies were carried out in 2014 (based on users’ opinion), and 2017 (based on a statistical correlation of scientifically relevant indicators).